ChivukulaVirinchi/git-trending-repos/README.md

 ## Demo

-You can see a live demo of this web app here: [Trending Repos]
+You can see a live demo of this web app here: [(https://git-trending-repos.vercel.app/)]

 ## License